GMTO/gmt_docs/src/SWC_architecture/tcs/wavefront_control/ltao_obsmode.rst

 A simplified block diagram of the LTAO WFC is presented in :numref:`Figure %s
 <ltao_wfcs_block_diagram>`.
 There are strong similarities to the NGSAO WFC, with
 the LTWS taking the place of the NGWS.
-The LTAO Wavefront Controller has three additional outputs controlling the OIWFS DM, the LTWS focus stage, and the LGSF steering mirrors.
+The LTAO Wavefront Controller has three additional outputs controlling the OIWFS DM, the LTWS focus stage, and the LGSS steering mirrors.
 At this level of detail, the additional NGS tip-tilt and focus control loops and the details of the pseudo open-loop tomographic control are hidden within the LTAO Wavefront Controller.
 The Phasing Controller in the